edxu96/RexNet/docs/PhD/README.md

 - A continuous double auction market with a new type of limit order books is proposed to replace incumber electricity families, making it possible for small-scale prosumers to directly participate.
 - Discrete event simulations of multi-agent systems are used as the main research tools.
 - A new decision making framework based on model prediction control is introduced to facilitate procurement, control and response of participants.
-- The core idea can be borrow by a new type of retailer in the power industry, and a series of real-world applications can be conducted.
+- The core idea can be borrow by a new type of retailer in the power industry, and a series of real-world experiments can be conducted.
 The problem can be simplified, being a vendor facing dynamic pricing and procurement of perishable products with uncertain spot demands and replenishment costs.
 - Simulations can provide statistics for long-term investments, and a new structure for power systems can emerge, especially in underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.

 ## 1. Introduction

 In the power industry, it is urgent to reduce the carbon emission from power generations, avoid backup generators and penetrate modern power systems.
 Other industries, like food supply chains, face similar challenges.
 The lack of direct participation from the demand side is the central question, which may be solved by the market designed in the project.
+Arguments for the new market can be established in two stages:

-Because of the complexity, in the first stage, simulations instead of analysis are used primarily to demonstrate how the market operates under different settings.
+- Because of the complexity, in the first stage, simulations instead of analysis are used primarily to demonstrate how the market operates under different settings.
 To facilitate the simulation of participants in the market, a new decision making framework is defined.
-Moreover, in the second stage, a new type of retailing business with similar features can be tested in incumbent power systems.
+- In the second stage, a new type of retailing business with similar features can be tested in incumbent power systems.
 Key assumptions can be examined using data obtained in this way.

 The necessity for the new market is discussed in section 2, followed by the description of the market in section 3.
 The methodology is discussed in four parts of section 4.
 The first part introduces the simulation schemes used, and the second part discuss the core simulation programs.
 The project can be researched into from three perspectives, which are listed in the third, and the most important one is elaborated in the last part.
 Expected contributions are summarized in the last section.